Background

 Key factors for success

-- Spent Carbon Reactivation: UK-based carbon recycling facilities that can remove and destroy PFAS in the spent carbon and recycle the GAC for re-use.
+- Spent Carbon Reactivation: UK-based carbon recycling facilities that can remove and destroy PFAS in the spent carbon and recycle the carbon for re-use.

 Outcome/ Results